 Input/output may also be performed via procedures

-Some system methods (see list below) do not appear to be concerned with input/output – see list below.
-The reason those are system methods is that they both have a dependency on variable data that it not passed into them as argument(s).
+Some system methods do not appear to be concerned with input/output – see list below.
+The reason those are system methods is that they both have a dependency on variable data that is not passed into them as argument(s).

 List of system methods